Australian Defence Force: Personnel numbers

-The distribution of ADF personnel between the services and categories of service on 30 June 2020 was as follows:
+The distribution of ADF personnel between the services and categories of service on 30 June 2025 was as follows:

 The number of ADF personnel has changed over the last 20 years.
 During the 1990s the strength of the ADF was reduced from around 70,000 to 50,000 permanent personnel as a result of budget cuts and the outsourcing of some military functions.
 The ADF began to grow from 2000 after the defence white paper released that year called for an expansion to the military's strength, though the size of the military decreased between the 2003–04 to 2005–06 financial years due to problems with attracting further recruits.
 By 2009–10 the ADF was above its budgeted size, leading to reductions until 2014–15.
 The size of the ADF grew between the 2014–15 and 2016–17 financial years.
 The ADF has not met its recruitment targets over the period since the 1995–96 financial year.

+Whilst the ADF is the largest military in Oceania, it is small compared to most Asian military forces ranking 8th out of 27 countries in Asia in 2024 according to the Lowy Institute.
+According to a 2021 Joint Standing Committee on Foreign Affairs, Defence and Trade parliamentary report, the "Committee [was] concerned that the ADF is too small to credibly field sufficient rotational combat forces for protracted high-end combat operations, either as a lead or contributing nation".